Death Stranding: Setting

-The game is set in an apocalyptic United States, where a cataclysmic event known as the "Death Stranding" caused "Beached Things" ("BTs")—invisible creatures originating from the "Beach," lands thought to be unique to each person that is typically visited during near-death experiences and are said to be the link to the afterlife—to begin roaming the Earth.
-BTs are created from the dead via necrosis, and when they consume a living human being, they create an explosion on the scale of a nuclear bomb, known as a "voidout."
-They also produce rain known as "Timefall" that rapidly ages and deteriorates whatever it hits.
-These events damaged the country's infrastructure, leading its remaining population to confine themselves to remote colonies known as "Knot Cities," which form the remaining "United Cities of America".
+The game is set in an apocalyptic United States, where a cataclysmic event known as the "Death Stranding" caused "Beached Things" ("BTs")—invisible creatures originating from the "Beach", lands thought to be unique to each person that are typically visited during near-death experiences and are said to be the link to the afterlife—to begin roaming the Earth.
+BTs are created from the dead via necrosis, and when they consume a living human being, they create an explosion on the scale of a nuclear bomb, known as a "voidout".
+They produce rain known as "Timefall" that rapidly ages and deteriorates whatever it hits.
+These events damaged the country's infrastructure, leading its remaining population to confine themselves to remote colonies known as "Knot Cities", which form the remaining "United Cities of America".

-These colonies have since relied on the services of a company known as BRIDGES, whose porters brave the BTs, bandits, and terrorists to deliver supplies to the cities.
-Bridges also performs various governmental functions on behalf of the UCA.
+These colonies have relied on the services of a company known as BRIDGES, whose porters brave the BTs, bandits, and terrorists to deliver supplies to the cities.
+Bridges performs various governmental functions on behalf of the UCA.
 If they achieve a mental connection to a "Bridge Baby" (a "BB")—a premature child reflecting a state between life and death—it is possible for a person to sense the presence of a BT.
-Porters carry a BB with them, stored in a pod simulating the womb of a "stillmother."
-Depending on its severity, a condition known as "DOOMS" also allows a person to naturally sense, see, or even control a BT, as well as granting a variety of powers, such as teleportation or travel to other people's Beaches.
-There are also individuals known as "repatriates" who can travel back from "the Seam"—a place between the world of the living and the Beach—upon death.
+Porters carry a BB with them, stored in a pod simulating the womb of a "stillmother".
+Depending on its severity, a condition known as "DOOMS" allows a person to naturally sense, see, or even control a BT, as well as granting a variety of powers, such as teleportation or travel to other people's Beaches.
+There are individuals known as "repatriates" who can travel back from "the Seam"—a place between the world of the living and the Beach—upon death.
 As such, these individuals can effectively return from death, though their deaths will still cause voidouts if killed during contact with a BT.